• Level of education

 Mandatory prerequisites

-Knowledge of the water sector being acquired by students from the social sciences.
+Knowledge currently being acquired in the field of water by students from the social sciences.

 Read more

-A 3-hour assessment, comprising a reflective part based on a video and a part based on a course presentation with reasoned answers, all of which will be the subject of an in-depth, personalized answer sheet.
+A three-hour assessment, which includes a reflective section based on a video and a section summarizing the course with reasoned answers, all of which are subject to a detailed and personalized correction.

 Read more